jjw2004/react-movie-labs/README.md

 - Sorting dropdown for search results (popularity, release date, rating, title)
 - All major TMDB endpoints: Popular, Top Rated, Now Playing, Upcoming, Movie Details, Actor Details, Recommendations, Reviews
 - Context for favorites, must-watch, and reviews
+- Dedicated Must Watch page: add movies to your must-watch list from any main movie list page and view them at /movies/must-watch or via the "Must Watch" link in the header
 - Cast and actor linking between movies and people
 - Recommended movies on each movie details page
 - Custom popcorn image for the filter card (replacing the default landscape)